Bake to the roots

 Instructions

-1. Line a 9 inch (23cm) springform tin with baking parchment and grease.
+1. Line a springform tin (23cm)* with baking parchment and grease.
 Set aside.
 In a small bowl mix the flour with the baking powder.
 Separate the eggs.

-4. Wash the rhubarb (peel if needed) and cut into small pieces.
+4. Wash the rhubarb (peel if needed) and cut it into small pieces.
 Clean the raspberries.
-Add rhubarb and raspberries to a pot with 1/2 cup (100ml) water and the sugar.
-Bring to a boil and let simmer over medium heat for about 4-5 minutes.
-Mix the cornstarch with 6 tablespoons water.
-Add to the fruits and bring to a boil once more while stirring constantly – the compote will thicken a bit.
-Take from the heat and let cool down.
+Add rhubarb and raspberries to a small saucepan, add the sugar and 3.4 fl. oz.
+(100ml) of water.
+Bring everything to a boil and let it simmer over medium heat for about 4-5 minutes.
+Mix the cornstarch with 6 tablespoons of water and vanilla extract.
+Add to the fruit and bring to a boil once again while stirring constantly.
+The compote will thicken a bit.
+Remove from the heat and let cool down.

-5. Place a 9 inch (23cm) cake ring on a serving plate and place one cake layer in that ring.
+5. Place a cake ring* on a serving plate and adjust the size to a diameter of 23cm.
+Place one cake layer in that ring.
 Add the cooled rhubarb-raspberry compote on top and even out the surface.
 Place in the fridge for at least 30 minutes.

-6. In a bowl add whipping cream, confectioner’s sugar and vanilla extract and whip the cream until stiff.
+6. In a bowl add heavy cream, confectioners’ sugar, and vanilla extract and whip the cream until stiff.
 Spread the whipped cream evenly on top of the compote layer and place the second cake layer on top of that.
-Place in the fridge for another 15-20 Minutes.
+Place in the fridge for another 30 Minutes or so.
 Remove the cake ring and dust with confectioner’s sugar before serving.

 Notes